-Cartagena and Willemstad, two monumental destinations for 2018
+Cartagena and Willemstad, two monumental destinations

 After your first night aboard Pullmantur's Antilles and South Caribbean cruise you will wake up in the monumental Cartagena de Indias, the most outstanding tourism city in Colombia.
 It's main claim to fame is its amazing Walled City, but while you're here make sure to check out the Clock Tower and the Cuartel de las Bóvedas, an important example of Colombian colonial architecture.

 Other popular attractions include the old Customs' House, the Casa del Marqués del Premio Real, the Gold Museum and the Museum of Modern Art.
 In addition to culture, tourism in Cartagena de Indias means visiting the best Colombian beaches, such as Bocagrande or Punta Canoa.

 While in Willemstad make sure to visit Fort Amsterdam, the main relic of Curaçao's military architecture.
 Nearby, Sha Caprilleskade, a unique floating market, is also worth a visit.
 Pullmantur's Antilles and South Caribbean cruise also enables you to visit the Scharloo neighbourhood, full of houses built at the end of the 19th century.
 Of these, the Bolo di Bruit or the Wedding Cake House definitely stands out.
 Don't miss the opportunity to also visit the Mikve Israel Enmanuel Synagogue, the oldest, continuously functioning synagogue in the Western Hemisphere.